stefanogrippa/stefanogrippa/README.md

 - 👋 Hi, I’m @stefanogrippa
-- 👀 I’m interested in Python and matlab
+- 👀 I’m interested in Python and matlab and C++
 - 🌱 I’m currently learning Python and matlab
 - 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me stefanog1973@gmail.com